dgted/bengaliNLP/README.md

 ```
 In the source code folder the code is given for three different datasets and sentece level analysis.

-* To analyze sentiment of the movie review dataset run sentiment.py using bash or command prompt in its file location.
+* To analyze sentiment of the movie review dataset run [sentiment.py](BengaliVADER/Source%20Code/movie%20review/sentiment.py) using bash or command prompt in its file location.
 ```bash
 python sentiment.py
 ```
-* For sports dataset open sports dataset folder and run sports_sentiment.py.
+* For sports dataset open sports dataset folder and run [sports_sentiment.py](BengaliVADER/Source%20Code/sports%20dataset/sports_sentiment.py).
 ```bash
 python sports_sentiment.py
 ```
-* For twitter dataset open tweet dataset folder and run tweet_sentiment.py.
+* For twitter dataset open tweet dataset folder and run [tweet_sentiment.py](BengaliVADER/Source%20Code/tweet%20dataset/tweet_sentiment.py).
 ```bash
 python tweet_sentiment.py
 ```
-* To analyze the sentiment of a sentence open the folder sentence and run sentiment_sentence.py, then enter the sentence you want analyze the sentiment.
+* To analyze the sentiment of a sentence open the folder sentence and run [sentiment_sentence.py](BengaliVADER/Source%20Code/sentence/sentiment_sentence.py), then enter the sentence you want analyze the sentiment.
 ```bash
 python sentiment_sentence.py
 ```

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.